Sam-j-Clark/Island-Trader-Game/README.md

 One day I would love to come back to this project and try rewrite it.

 Note that this application was originally created in Eclipse using build in methods for compiling and running the application.
-I added a springboot startup just so that I could run the application a few years later.
+I added a springboot startup just to simplify running the application a few years later.

 ### Key Learnings

 - A great introduction to Java and OOP principles,
-- My first major GUI application,
+- My first GUI application,
 - Frustrations with classpath issues solidified my understanding of using resources.